Skip to Buy Tickets Skip to Content Skip to Footer

 Drake & Morgan

-With its super stylish interior and laid-back vibe, Drake and Morgan is the kind of place that feels like an escape from the King’s Cross rush.
+With its super stylish interior and laid-back vibe, going for drinks at Drake and Morgan is one of the trendiest things to do around London King's Cross.
 Go for the cocktails (the sangria sharing jug is sure to keep your group happy), stay for the small plates and playlists.

 6 Pancras Square, N1C 4AG